ocodo/.emacs.d/README.md

     git remote add upstream https://github.com/ocodo/emacs.d

-You can add packages from Elpa, and customisations to `local-init.el`, these will run after `init.el` has finished.
+You can add packages from Elpa, and customisations to `local/init.el`, these will run after `init.el` has finished.

 Note: extended downstream customisation options are being added soon.